dev-alchemistsumit/dev-alchemistsumit/README.md

 # Hi there, I'm Sumit Suryawanshi! 👋

-I'm a passionate Software Developer with experience in MERN Stack Development, Web & Android App Development, and more.
+I'm a passionate Software Developer with experience in MERN Stack Development, Web & Android App Development.
 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🎓 Computer Science Degree from Harvard University
+- 🎓 Computer Science Course from Harvard University
 - 💼 Ex-Software Engineer(TBO analyst level) at AMDOCS
 - 🌱 Always learning and exploring new technologies